RobotLocomotion/drake/doc/_pages/bazel.md

 20.04 (Focal), the option is ignored.
 The macOS ``install_prereqs`` setup script does not install kcov, and passing a ``--with-kcov`` option is an error.

+In some cases, running kcov builds and regular builds from the same source tree will lead to Bazel error messages like "this rule is missing dependency declarations".
+To resolve that problem, either run the kcov build from a fresh checkout, or else run a ``bazel clean``.

 To analyze test coverage, run one (or more) tests under ``kcov``:

 ```